 Traces of Our Roots, audio essay, 2024, 90 minutes.

 An audio essay that weaves together field recordings, music, poetry, and soulful anecdotes from artists of Locke and those who spent years in this historical landmark town.
-It is suggested that you download the entire 90-minute audio essay to your smartphone and walk around Locke listening to the soundtrack. [ If you download to your smartphone, usually it automatically saves to a folder called ‘files’ on an iphone.]
-You can also stream excerpts and other stories below.
+For the full site-specific experience, download the entire 90-minute audio essay to your smartphone and walk around Locke while listening to the soundtrack. [ If you download to your iphone, the file automatically saves to a folder called ‘files.’]

-Listening Room [ excerpts and B side ]
+Listening Room [ excerpts and B sides ]

 Descendent of Locke, grandfather Dai Mun Yim